RBStephenson/ai_news_writer/README.rst

 worked with TFS, SVN, and Jenkins for CI.
 This will be a *big* learning experience for me.
 I'm ready to bang my head against my desk and learn everything I can.

+I am also taking this opportunity to learn `pytest` and `pytest-bdd` to help me take the time a plan out what I want to do.

+And finally, I have decided that I will also build a `django` front-end for this project.
+This will allow me to maintain the RSS feed collection, gather articles, and generate my output (scripts).
+I'm really jumping in this whole hog and trying to see what's going to stick.
+In any case, this will be fun and a great learning experience.

 If you would like to contribute this project, please feel free and have fun!